Serhiy0406/AndroidPr/README.md

-TrackMySleepQuality with RecyclerView - Starter Code for 7.1
+TrackMySleepQuality with RecyclerView - Solution Code for 7.2
 ============================================================

-Starter code for Android Kotlin Fundamentals Codelab 7.1 RecyclerView Fundamentals
+Solution code for Android Kotlin Fundamentals Codelab 7.2 DiffUtil and data binding with RecyclerView

 Introduction
 ------------